VOLTTRON/volttron/docs/source/community_resources/contributing.rst

 ---------------------------

 Now that you have your repository cloned it's time to start doing some modifications.
 Using a simple text editor you can create or modify any file under the volttron directory.
-After making a modification or an creating a file it is time to move it to the stage for review before committing to the local repository.
+After making a modification or creating a file it is time to move it to the stage for review before committing to the local repository.
 For this example let's assume we have made a change to README.md in the root of the volttron directory and add a new file called foo.py.
 To get those files on the stage (preparing for committing to the local repository) we would execute the following commands